 One big, looming deadline is often an invitation to procraste.
 This is because it gives the impression that you have plenty of time to keep pushing everything back … until it is too late, that is.
 One of the things I love to do when I have a project is to create multiple mini target dates for completion leading up to the actual deadline.
 First, I will break up the project into smaller tasks (see tip #1), then I will determine when each of those tasks should be completed.
 So, essentially, I will condense each job into monthly, weekly and daily tasks until the project is complete.

 Be sure to designate a specific date for each task to avoid jeopardizing the final deadline!

 Change your environment.

 Typically, when I start procrastinating, it’s because I am feeling overwhelmed or burned out.
-Apart from rest, one of the quickest ways I like to counter any unnecessary delays is with an environment change.
-This can be as simple as working in my living room instead of my office, spending 15 minutes in nature before starting my work for the day, or revamping my workspace with art and décor that better inspires me.
+Apart from rest, one of the quickest ways I like to counter any unnecessary delays is with a change in scenery.
+This can be as simple as working in my living room instead of my home office, spending 15 minutes in nature before starting my work for the day, or revamping my workspace with art and décor that better inspires me.
 Physically remove yourself from your current environment and work elsewhere for the day.
 Or, you can make small changes to refresh the space you’re usually in.
 Regardless of how big or small the changes may be, shifting your environment is a surefire way to combat the elements that may be sidelining your focus.